NeoGranular/lanyon/_posts/2016-08-26-martial-god-chapter-01-37.md

 An oppressive atmosphere was being spread around in the crowd, causing people to feel apprehensive of speaking.

-Now people faintly realized that the previous match compared to the match between these children of influential family couldn’t even be compared
+Now people faintly realized that the previous match couldn’t even be compared to the match between these children of influential family.

 Everybody rejoiced, being able to eventually witness a contest between two real experts.